zzshou/RCAM/window slice/README.md

 ## 2. Data Preprocess
 We do window slice with overlap on the article of each example, and set the max number of slices for too long articles.
 The placeholder in the question is replaced by 5 choices separately, resulting in 5 questions for every example.
-Then for each question, we connect it to the back of the slices.

 <img src="https://github.com/zzshou/RCAM/blob/master/window%20slice/pictures/data_process.png" width="800" height="180">